pisv/gethandly.wiki-playground/Step-Two.md

 As you can see, this model element is special in that its constructor takes an additional parameter, `arity`.
 While variables can be identified solely by their name within the parent Foo file, functions are a different story.
-The name alone is not sufficient to address a Foo function -- we need to also state the number of arguments (its *arity*).
+The name alone is not sufficient to identify a Foo function -- we also need to state the number of arguments (its *arity*).

-Thus, we need to make `arity` part of the state of a `FooDef` instance, the handle for a Foo function (as you may remember, handles are value objects that hold immutable, 'key' information about a model element).
+Therefore, we need to make `arity` part of the state of a `FooDef` instance, the handle for a Foo function (as you may remember, handles are value objects that hold immutable, 'key' information about a model element).
 We also need to extend the `equals` and `hashCode` methods to take `arity` into account